gostopa1/DeepNNs/README.md

 - If the error over time seems to make spiky oscillations, probably it's stuck on the sides of a minimum and the large learning rate does not allow it to go down to the minimum.
 Reducing learning rate will probably help, increasing minibatch size might also help (more samples seek for a smoother minimum)

 To implement next:
-- L1 regularization
-- L2 regularization
 - Total variation regularization
-- Learning rate matrices (i.e. not same learning rate for all the weights in a layer)
-- Convolutional layers
+- Drop out
-- Dropout
+- Nesterov momentum

-Attention: The classification script (deeper_classification.m) combines ReLU+Softmax+Cross-entropy which can cause exploding gradient.
+Attention: Combination of ReLU+Softmax+Cross-entropy can cause exploding gradient.
 The gradient explosion depends on how the parameters are initialized.
-Therefore, it might explode when running the script which leads to nonsense models.
-It is left like this for demonstration purposes.
+Therefore, it might explode when running the script which leads to nonsense models (all or part of the parameters become NaNs).
 This issue is addressed in (1) and can be avoided to some extent by using L1 or L2 regularization.

 (1) https://arxiv.org/pdf/1211.5063.pdf